rtanner1231/sdftools.nvim/README.md

 - `:SDF` - Show the options menu
 - `:SDF Deploy` - Deploy the current project (Uses `suitecloud project:deploy`)
-- `:SDF DeployCurrentFolder` - Uploads files in the current directory.
+- `:SDF DeployDirectory` - Open the directory picker dialog to select a directory to upload.
+Navigate down the directory tree with 'l' and up with 'h'.
 This does not recursively upload files in subdirectories.
+(Uses `suitecloud file:upload`)
+- `:SDF DeployDirectoryRecursive` - Open the directory picker dialog to select a directory to upload.
+Navigate down the directory tree with 'l' and up with 'h'.
+This recursively uploads files in subdirectories.
 (Uses `suitecloud file:upload`)
 - `:SDF DeployCurrentFile` - Uploads the file in the currently opened buffer.
 (Uses `suitecloud file:upload`)
 - `:SDF GitDeployUnstaged` - Runs the git command `git diff --name-only` to get the unstaged files and uploads them.
 Untracked files are not uploaded.
 (Uses `suitecloud file:upload`)
 - `:SDF GitDeployStaged` - Runs the git command `git diff --name-only --staged` to get the staged files and uploads them.
 (Uses `suitecloud file:upload`)